 The foregoing is but a glimpse of some of the characteristics of the environment within which we must execute our mandate.
-As an agency of Department of Sports, Arts and Culture (DSAC), we must respond to and support the Department's strategy and ensure that our programmes and projects reflect its priorities.
+As an agency of Department of Sport, Arts and Culture (DSAC), we must respond to and support the Department's strategy and ensure that our programmes and projects reflect its priorities.
 We also have to be sensitive to public funding pressures while responding to the needs of the communities we serve.
 We must ensure diversity and equality of access across audience segments.
 In the wake of the fourth industrial revolution, we ought to take full advantage of technology both to engage with our audiences and for organisational efficiency.
 We must also ensure that we remain conscious of the triple bottom line of development, namely, social, economic and environmental sustainability.

-The likely state of flux that might result from the merger between the Departments of Arts & Culture and the Department of Sport could result in both new opportunities and new challenges.
-A merger of two ministries and departments is bound to give rise to some anxieties and uncertainties, there may be negative consequences such as a lopsided focus on one side at the expense of the other but there are also opportunities.
-All these require management and leadership.
-The crowd pulling effect of sport could be an avenue for access to new audiences and certain sporting programmes and events could be opportunities for inter-disciplinarity and synergy between sport and museums.
-In the face of resource constraints and budget pressures, we must intensify partnerships with other institutions to leverage potential synergies.
+Although the recent merger between the Departments of Arts & Culture and the Department of Sport took place with minimum hiccups, the true impact is still to be determined.
+The merger may lead to new opportunities such as access to new audiences and inter-disciplinarity synergy between sport and museums, but new challenges might also arise such as lopsided focus on one side at the expense of the other.
+All these will require management and leadership.
+However, in the face of resource constraints and budget pressures, we must intensify partnerships with other institutions to leverage potential synergies.